oretoise/docs/_docs/reports/python-reports/event-report.md

 ---

 # Event Report
-The goal of the Event report is to report key metrics about events hosted by the CDE.
+The goal of the Event Report is to report key metrics about events hosted by the CDE.
 The questions that this report answers are:

 * How many events were held online within a specified date range?
 * How many people attended each event?